THE MOTIVATION PROCESS MOTIVATION is an inner state that causes an individual to behave in a way that ensures the accomplishment of ...

 uses fear as a motivator, a very

-powerful force in inducing action
+powerful force in inducing

 managers with coercive power can